leekelleher/umbraco-contentment/docs/editors/data-list.md

 _If that sounds too generic, think of it like this... take a data source, say a SQL query, and display the results in an editor, say a dropdown-list, or checkbox-list, or whatever!_

-> This property-editor has taken inspiration from the community package, [nuPickers](https://our.umbraco.com/packages/backoffice-extensions/nupickers/) by Hendy Racher, _(itself inspired by [a uComponents idea](https://gist.github.com/leekelleher/6183524))._
+> This property-editor has taken some inspiration from the community package, [nuPickers](https://our.umbraco.com/packages/backoffice-extensions/nupickers/) by Hendy Racher, _(itself inspired by [a uComponents idea](https://gist.github.com/leekelleher/6183524))._

 ### How to configure the editor?